jp43/DockBox/README.md

-Docking on multiple binding site, minimize and rescore the poses with multiple softwares
+Docking on multiple binding site, minimize and rescore the poses with multiple software
 ----------------------------------------------------------------------------------------

 Below is another example of configuration file for *rundock* used to dock on two binding sites and rescore with DrugScoreX (dsx), Autodock and Autodock Vina.